 Where to have a koala encounter

 Meeting a koala is a wildlife experience like no other.
 Here's where to experience this special moment for yourself.

-Cuddle a koala in Queensland
+Visit a sanctuary in Queensland

-Have a hug in South Australia
+Go on a koala safari in South Australia

-Hold a koala in Western Australia
+Ride through a koala colony in Western Australia

 You can visit sleepy koalas in Western Australia, too.
 Pop into Cohunu Koala Park, just over a half-hour drive from Perth.
 Cohunu currently has a colony of more than 25 koalas alongside its largely free-roaming emus, wallabies, dingoes and 30 talking parrots.
 Climb aboard the park's miniature railway and chug your way through lush eucalypts where koalas nestle in the branches.

 Fall in love with koalas in the East